Antwerp Six

-The Antwerp Six are a group of fashion designers who graduated from Antwerp's Royal Academy of Fine Arts between 1980–81.
-The press began referring to them as a group beginning in about 1990, though the designers are united mostly by origin and common experiences rather than style.
+The Antwerp Six are a group of fashion designers who trained at Antwerp's Royal Academy of Fine Arts between 1980–1981 under Mary Prijot.
+The press began referring to them as a group beginning in about 1990 after the group in 1986 drove in a van from Belgium to present at a London tradeshow and unexpectedly made an impression.